Apress/ray-tracing-gems/README.md

 ![Cover image](9781484244265.jpg)

 Download or clone the files as a zip using the green button in the upper right, or clone the repository to your machine using Git with https://github.com/Apress/ray-tracing-gems.git

+Note that code with a \*.cu or \*.cuh suffix is written in CUDA.
+The various CUDA functions can be found [in this set of reference pages](https://docs.nvidia.com/cuda/cuda-math-api/modules.html#modules).
+Code with an \*.hlsl suffix is in the High Level Shading Language, with its [function reference here](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-intrinsic-functions).

 ## Releases